(Click the title to expand each section.)

 Where can I find guidance on Informed Consent forms?

 Informed consent forms should be based on our template.
-The template can be found on the IRB website under Consent Forms.
+The template can be found on the IRB website under Submit a New Application for IRB Approval - Consent Form Templates.
 For some survey research, if it is exempt from federal regulations, it makes more sense to integrate the important elements of informed consent into a cover letter with a statement that return of the survey indicates the individual’s consent to participate in the research.
 This negates the need for a signed informed consent.
 Please note that this is only applicable to certain types of exempt research.
 In most types of human subjects research, a signature (“documentation of consent”) is required.

 Do all studies require a signed consent form?